bamboofox/old-blog/source/_posts/Synology-Bug-Bounty-2016.md

 > Author: BambooFox Team
 > ( Henry, jpeanut, ding, leepupu, Angelboy, boik, adr, Mango King, Bletchley )

 Last year ( 2016 ) , we BambooFox were invited to join the Synology Bug Bounty program.
 After about 2 months of hacking, we discovered several vulnerabilities, including a **remote root code execution** vulnerability.
-Synology engineers response and fix the vulnerabilities in a very sort time, which shows they pay a lot of attention to security issues.
+Synology engineers response and fix the vulnerabilities in a very short time, which shows they pay a lot of attention to security issues.

 And now ( in 2017 ) , we are allowed to publish the vulnerabilities:
 * [Vul-01 PhotoStation Login without password](#Vul-01-PhotoStation-Login-without-password )